 Red Flags That Signal Grey-Market or Non-Authorised Stock

-- Pricing significantly below the regional market range with no clear explanation (clearance stock, discontinued model, and bulk discounts are legitimate reasons for lower pricing.
-An unexplained 30–40% discount on a current model is not).
+• Pricing significantly below the regional market range with no clear explanation.
+Clearance stock, discontinued models, and genuine bulk discounts are legitimate; an unexplained 30–40% discount on a current model is not.

-- Packaging or accessories that don't match Fluke's standard regional kit.
-Missing calibration certificates, non-standard probe sets, or manuals in the wrong language for the region of sale.
+• Packaging or accessories that don't match Fluke's standard regional kit — missing calibration certificates, non-standard probe sets, or manuals in the wrong language.

-- No SAC-SINGLAS-traceable calibration option offered at point of sale or as an add-on service.
-Authorised distributors serving Singapore's industrial and lab market typically have this relationship in place, because their customer base requires it.
+• No SAC-SINGLAS-traceable calibration option offered at point of sale.
+Authorised distributors serving Singapore's industrial and lab market typically have this relationship in place.

 Why This Matters More for Calibration-Dependent Buyers